sudeep71/RNA_Seq_Tutorial/docs/08_mapping_reads_with_tophat.rst

 Now we are all set, as we have good quality reads to map it to the human genome.
 To do this we will use a program called Tophat.

+So before we start...

+What are the things we need to map reads to the genome?

+program: Tophat
+genome sequence: Human
+Name of genes: GTF file or transcriptome index
+Reads: Paired end reads

 1. Load the software

 ::